Lexty/robokassa/README.md

 ```

 ### Pay a commission for the buyer

 For paying comission for the buyer is sufficient to simply call `$payment->setShopCommission(true)`

+Please bear in mind that a user who is on the payment page ROBOKASSA can change the payment method with another
+commission.
+In this case, he will pay a different amount.

+### Getting list of currency

+For paying comission for the buyer is sufficient to simply call `$payment->setShopCommission(true)`